 We do not carry out automated decision making or any type of automatic profiling.

 Special Category Data

-We require your explicit consent for processing special category data (e.g health data).
+We require your explicit consent if we process special category data (e.g health data).
 Where relevant, we will send you a further communication asking you to confirm your consent for this processing.